Optare Solo: Hybrid

+EV

+A battery electric variant of the Solo SR debuted in 2012.
+Equipped with a Enova Systems P120 electric drivetrain as well as a water-cooled 15.2 kW on-board charger capable of reaching full capacity in six hours, using dedicated charging this could be reduced to less than 2 hours but the caveat being it only charges to 90% using dedicated Chademo chargers.
+On board charging requires a 36A 3phase cable to feed into the chargers to provide 377V at 36A across 2x chargers.
+The batteries being a 26S2P in each pack.
+The first-generation electric Solo SR was fitted with a 100 kwh battery pack, giving a maximum range of 90 mi.

+First-generation electric Solo SRs were commonly distributed across rural towns in Scotland with funding from the Scottish Green Bus Fund, while a fleet of six electric Solo SRs delivered to Stagecoach Highlands in 2015 for services in Inverness received battery pack upgrades that saw their range increased to a total 130 miles.

+Under Switch Mobility, the first six "next-generation" Solo SRs, with a maximum battery capacity of 135 kWh, were first delivered to Ulsterbus for use in Coleraine, with two of the six being allocated for Giant's Causeway shuttle services.

 Operators

 United Kingdom

-The first Optare Solos entered service in 1998 with Wilts & Dorset, with the operator initially taking on 32 examples to convert its Poole bus services to low-floor operation.
-The company eventually took on a total of 85 Solos.
-Arriva, FirstGroup, Go-Ahead Group, Stagecoach Group, Wellglade Group and Travel West Midlands made subsequent orders, with all having operated large fleets.
+The first 32 production Optare Solos entered service in Poole in 1998 with Wilts & Dorset, with the operator eventually taking delivery of 85 Solos to replace its fleet of Optare MetroRiders.
+Arriva, FirstGroup, Go-Ahead Group, Stagecoach Group, Wellglade Group, Translink in Northern Ireland, and Travel West Midlands made subsequent orders, with all having operated large fleets.
 Solos have been operated by Transport for London operators Arriva London, Quality Line, Metrobus and Travel London.
-Speedwellbus operated some in various liveries.
-A fleet of over 30 operated by LibertyBus is in use in Jersey.
-Optare Solos are operated in Northern Ireland by Translink Ulsterbus.
+A fleet of 33 Solo SRs are also operated by LibertyBus in Jersey.

 Malta

-In 2011, Arriva Malta purchased nine Optare Solo Hybrid, registered as BUS 267 - BUS 275, for some of its routes in Malta and Gozo.
-These passed on to Malta Public Transport, but their used declined and, after summer 2015, they sporadically appeared on summer 2016 and summer 2017, before being withdrawn, and some used as staff bus in Floriana.
+In 2011, Arriva Malta purchased ten Optare Solo Hybrids for some of its routes in Malta and Gozo.
+These were passed on to Malta Public Transport in early 2014 after Arriva pulled out from Maltese bus operations, but their use declined and, after summer 2015, they sporadically appeared in summer 2016 and summer 2017 before being withdrawn.

-Moreover, between 2014 and 2015, Malta Public Transport loaned 23 Optare Solo SR, registered as BUS 330 - BUS 352, to increase the carrying capacity.
-These buses were returned to the United Kingdom in September 2015.
+Between 2014 and 2015, Malta Public Transport leased 23 Optare Solo SRs from United Kingdom lessor Dawsonsrentals as temporary cover while a fleet of new Otokar buses were being manufactured.
+These buses were eventually returned to the United Kingdom off lease in September 2015.

 Republic of Ireland

-The Solo Slimline saw frequent use as a localized bus service from Bray, County Wicklow, operated by Finnegan Bray, and throughout the rest of the country by Bus Éireann.
+The Solo Slimline saw frequent use on local bus services from Bray, County Wicklow operated by Finnegan Bray, with further examples operated throughout the rest of Ireland by Bus Éireann.